Analytical approach to higher-order correlation functions in U(1) symmetric systems: Paradigmatic Examples

 \section{Paradigmatic Examples}

 In this section, we will apply the method developed in the previous sections to the three typical examples.
-In Sec.\,\ref{VIA}, we consider a typical single-atom–cavity QED system and then analyze three schemes: cavity-driven, atom-driven, and cavity-atom-driven.
-Besides, we also study the advantages of the multi-mode drive to the photon blockade.
-In Sec.\,\ref{VIB}, we consider a coupled-cavity array system with multiple atoms.
-No doubt, we will face dimensional exponential growth of Hilbert space with the size of the cavity, so we have to resort to more effective numerical methods, such as the Monte Carlo method \cite{daley_quantum_2014}, Tensor Networks \cite{TN4,TN3,TN2,TN1,TN5}, or a combination of the two \cite{manzoni_simulating_2017}.
+In Sec.~\ref{VIA}, we consider a typical single-atom–cavity QED system and then analyze three schemes: cavity-driven, atom-driven, and cavity-atom-driven.
+Besides, we also study the advantages of the multi-mode drive for the photon blockade.
+In Sec.~\ref{VIB}, we consider a coupled-cavity array system with multiple atoms.
+Undoubtedly, we will face dimensional exponential growth of the Hilbert space with the size of the cavity, so we have to resort to more effective numerical methods, such as the Monte Carlo method \cite{Qt}, tensor networks \cite{TN4,TN3,TN2,TN1,TN5}, or a combination of both \cite{manzoni_simulating_2017}.
 However, our approach could reduce this exponential complexity to polynomial complexity.
-In Sec.\,\ref{VIC}, we consider a spin-1/2 system coupled to a one-dimensional (1D) waveguide model, thereby studying the relationship between the transmission spectrum and correlation function.
+In Sec.~\ref{VIC}, we consider a spin-$\frac{1}{2}$ system coupled to a one-dimensional (1D) waveguide model, thereby studying the relationship between the transmission spectrum and the correlation function.

 Finally, based on the compact analytical expressions mentioned above, we present a Python code that can handle any quantum systems satisfying certain conditions required in the paper.
 The Python notebooks containing the code for each physical model studied here are available online \cite{Qcs}.